Best Dog Runners: Top Picks

 • Secure brass snaps

-• Reliable for medium-large dogs
+• Good for medium to large dogs

 Weakness